Getting some illnesses can make you more susceptible to getting others.

 One study conducted in Brazil in 2021 explored the potential connection between Trichomonas and HPV infections.

 Researchers recruited women with normal cervixes from community-based cervical cancer screening programs.
-Gynaecological examinations were conducted, and questionnaires were provided.
+Gynaecological examinations were conducted.
 Vaginal and uterine samples were collected for cytological examinations and tested for the presence of Trichomonas and HPV DNA.

-Researchers found that Trichomonas infections were associated with HPV infections in the cervix, along with other cervical abnormalities.
+Researchers found that Trichomonas infections were associated with more advanced HPV infections in the cervix, along with other cervical abnormalities.
 Other studies conducted in Finland, China, and Taiwan found similar associations.

-While further study is needed in this area, it’s suspected that, upon infection, the Trichomonas parasite releases lytic enzymes that reduce the protective mucous layer of the vagina, which can result in micro lesions, enhancing the virulence of a symbiotic HPV infection.
+While further study is needed in this area, it’s suspected that, upon infection, the Trichomonas parasite releases destructive proteins that reduce the protective mucous layer of the cervix, which can result in micro lesions, enhancing the virulence of a symbiotic HPV infection and therefore the likelihood that it could cause precancerous lesions.

 Final thoughts

 Our patients need to know the risks of contracting certain infections.
-While Trichomonas may not be as well-known as other STIs, getting infected can lead to serious health problems if left untreated.
+While Trichomonas may not be as well-known as other STIs, getting infected can lead to serious health problems if in combination with HPV they leave both untreated.

 Don’t leave your sexual health to chance.
 Get tested for Trichomonas today.